yymyym2019/structures/README.md

 In the "Modeller" folder, 50 remodeled structures were designed using Modeller.

-The Computed Binding Geometries with Crystal Structures folder contains the PET binding geometries of the wild-type Bhr-PETase and variant Bhr-NMT crystal structures, derived from PRODA's computational results.
+The "Computed Binding Geometries with Crystal Structures" folder contains the PET binding geometries of the wild-type Bhr-PETase and variant Bhr-NMT crystal structures, derived from PRODA's computational results.

 Moreover, other data, scripts or structures associated to this work will be available upon request to the author (zhuys@mail.buct.edu.cn).